mahdi-robbani/high_throughput/README.md

-# high_throughput
+# Bioinformatics of High Throughput Analysis
-Bioinformatics of High Throughput Analysis
+Assignments and exam for Bioinformatics of High Throughput Analysis (University of Copenhagen) 2020.